Read the Summary (Reading time: 0.1 minutes)

 - Meat alternatives.
 One 2-pound package of dry egg powder and one or two 16-ounce jars of peanut butter.

 - Seafood.
 Ten 6-ounce cans.
 For example: tuna, sardines, herring, salmon.

 - Assorted fruit.
 Twenty-four 15-ounce cans.
 For example: apples, plums, cherries, peaches, pineapples, figs.

 - Assorted fruit juices.
 Ten l6-ounce cans.
 For example: orange, apple, grape, fruit punch, prune.

 - Fruit blends and dried fruits.
 Twenty 16-ounce cans.
 For example: fruit cocktail, cranberry sauce, applesauce.
 Also ten 4-ounce packages of assorted dried fruits.
 For example: raisins, dates, prunes.

 - Milk.
-Fifty 10-ounce packages of any long-lasting milk product, such as Parmalat or powdered milk.
+Fifty 10-ounce packages of any long-lasting milk product or powdered milk.